Champion Logo

 Champion Logo 1960-present

-The original emblem appeared by the beginning of the 1960s and is still used today.
+The original emblem appeared in the early 1960s and is still used today.
 It is a coherent inscription made in a handwritten font with protruding tops of letters reminiscent of a wavy line.
 The manufacturers made a fabric label from the logo embroidered on clothes.
 Since the embroidery machine makes the line inseparable, the text is coherent.

-The designers removed the image of the runner and used a different graphic sign, which was developed based on the capital “C.” It looks like a constricted pupil, an oval with a wide stripe in the middle, and an American football ball.
-This idea came about thanks to the combination of “C” and “h” in the old logo when the leg of the second letter overlapped the first.
+The designers removed the image of the runner and used a different graphic sign, which was developed based on the capital “C.” It looks like a constricted pupil, an oval with a wide stripe in the middle, and an American football.
+This idea came about thanks to the combination of “C” and “h” in the old logo, when the leg of the second letter overlapped the first.

 Font and Colors